patrick-blom/firefly_luciferin_wiki/Quick-start.md

 This software have an easy GUI and it works great with ESP devices.

 ## Install Firefly Luciferin Java fast screen capture software on your PC

 - Please download and install Firefly Luciferin on your PC, you can download it from [here](https://github.com/sblantipodi/firefly_luciferin/releases)
+- Once installed the software, start it and configure it via the graphical user interface

 ![IMAGE ALT TEXT HERE](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/settings_screen.png)

 ## Connect the LED strip to your microcontroller

 ![CIRCUITS](https://github.com/sblantipodi/pc_ambilight/blob/master/data/img/ambilight_bb.png)
 If you have a low quality microcontroller, capacitor, resistance and logic level converter helps "stabilizing the circuit", there are many people who don't use those extra components.